burnettk/jira-labelbot/README.md

 A default rules file has been included, called ./labelbot.rules.
-The rules file is in JSON (JavaScript Object Notation) format, but can easily be edited by hand.
+The rules file is in JSON (JavaScript Object Notation) format, and can easily be edited by hand.

 The rules file has several directives: